dlt-hub/dlt/docs/website/blog/2023-06-26-dlthub-gptquestion2.md

 >During this Q&A converstation, we can understand dlt helps reduce maintenance in data pipelines by automating structuring, handling schema evolution, standardizing data loading, providing pre-built sources, and allowing easy customization.
 It offers powerful capabilities to simplify and improve data pipeline management, reducing maintenance efforts and driving better outcomes.

 Now we understand how dlt significantly improve your work efficiency!
-Let’s ask more questions with our `dlt` AI Assistant, just click on the "Help" button located at the bottom right.
+Let’s ask more questions with our `dlt` AI Assistant, just click on the "Get Help" button located at the bottom right.

 ***
 [ What's more? ]